derekxkwan/tidal-workshop/intro.md

 # TIDALCYCLES INTRO
 [https://tidalcycles.org/](https://tidalcycles.org/)

+## WHAT IS LIVE CODING
+- evaluating code snippets realtime

+## WHY LIVE CODING
+- tool made to express musical (or visual) ideas quickly (closer to improvisation)
+  - does a lot for you (but at the same restricts musical scope)
+  - even more so than more general purpose computer music software (Max/MSP, Pure Data, CSound, bare-bones SuperCollider)

 ## WHAT IS TIDALCYCLES
-- a way of generating music through code live
+- a way of generating music through code live created by Alex McLean (yaxu)
 - operates on around the basis of "cycles" (musical equivalent to bar/measure)

 ## COMPONENTS